Janet M. Catov, PhD, MS

 Dr Catov’s research has employed several strategies to study the relationship between preterm birth and later-life maternal cardiovascular disease risk, collecting evidence suggesting that this relationship has roots in lipid metabolism, inflammation, and thrombosis.
 Dr. Catov also studies how other factors, such as nutrition and psychosocial behavior, may influence pregnancy and later-life maternal health.

-Dr Catov oversees The Magee Obstetric Medical and Infant Database (MOMI).
+Dr Catov oversees The Magee Obstetric Maternal and Infant Database (MOMI).
 MOMI is an electronic database comprised of all deliveries at Magee-Womens Hospital.
 At present, MOMI contains over 300 variables for approximately 190,000 deliveries from January 1, 1995 to the present time.
 The current list of variables comes from admitting services, ICD-9 codes, medical record data abstraction, the Pennsylvania state electronic birth record, and the Magee NICU database.
 It is populated in real time and includes data from medical records coding (procedure & diagnosis codes), medical records abstractor, ultrasound and other ancillary systems.
 The export interface allows rapid updates of all MOMI data contained in the hospital’s central data repository.
 Data administrators then review, clean, code, and store these data.
 MOMI staff members perform validation studies to assess the accuracy and completeness of the data.
 Frequencies for all variables are reviewed for illogical or outlying values and codes not allocated.
 Improbable values are investigated by obtaining the medical record and verifying the data point.
 The MOMI database is maintained by a dedicated data administrator who designs, codes, tests and supports all MOMI updates and research requests.

 - Catov JM, Newman AB, Kelsey SF, Roberts JM, Sutton-Tyrrell KC, Garcia M, Ayonayon HN, Tylavsky F, Ness, RB.
 Accuracy and reliability of maternal recall of infant birth weight among older women.
 Annals of Epidemiology 2006 Jun; 16(6): 429-431.
 PMID: